esperanstica/cayman-blog/_posts/2019-08-09-Controlled experiments and screening mammogram.md

 where you can find more complete look at screening recommendations.

-Although randomnized controlled experiments are effective at controlling confoundings these are not always possible.
+Although, in medical adn social sciences, ramdonized controlled experiments the most effective controlling confoundings these are not always possible.
 For ethica reasons, it would be wrong to ask a treatment group to smoking (X) to determine if this increases the risk of diseases like lung cancer or heart attacks (Y).
-Fortunately,
+Several confunding influenciate such studies.
+Examples are the sex, as men are more proponence to heart attacks, and air pollution, which increases in cities.
+To deal confoundings, such observationa studies make comparisons separately women and men, yonger and old, and similarly for any other confounding.